-Parent refers to birth parents and other adults who are in a parenting role, for example step-parents, foster carers and adoptive parents.
+Parent refers to birth parents and other adults who are in a parenting role, for example stepparents, foster carers and adoptive parents.

-2. Safeguarding legislation and guidance
+2. Safeguarding Legislation and Guidance

-Academies, free schools, independent schools, alternative providers of education -Section 157 of the Education Act 2002 and the Education (Independent School Standards) Regulations 2014 require proprietors of independent schools (including academies and city technology colleges) to have arrangements to safeguard and promote the welfare of children who are pupils at the school.
+Academies, free schools, independent schools, alternative providers of education - Section 157 of the Education Act 2002 and the Education (Independent School Standards) Regulations 2014 require proprietors of independent schools (including academies) to have arrangements to safeguard and promote the welfare of children who are pupils at the school.

-The Teachers' Standards state that teachers, including headteachers, must have regard for the need to safeguard pupils' well-being, in accordance with statutory provisions; and maintain public trust in the teaching profession as part of their professional duties.

-- The statutory guidance Working Together to Safeguard Children (DfE 2015) covers the legislative requirements and expectations on individual services (including schools and colleges) to safeguard and promote the welfare of children.
-It also provides the framework for Local Safeguarding Children Boards (LSCBs) to monitor the effectiveness of local services, including safeguarding arrangements in schools.
-The guidance confirms that it applies, in its entirety, to all schools. - The statutory guidance Keeping Children Safe in Education (DfE 2016) is issued under Section 175 of the Education Act 2002, the Education (Independent School Standards) Regulations 2014 and the Non-Maintained Special Schools (England) Regulations 2015.
+- The Teachers' Standards state that teachers, including headteachers, must have regard for the need to safeguard pupils' well-being, in accordance with statutory provisions; and uphold public trust in the teaching profession as part of their professional duties. - The statutory guidance Working Together to Safeguard Children (DfE 2018) covers the legislative requirements and expectations on individual services (including schools and colleges) to safeguard and promote the welfare of children.
+It also provides the framework for the three local safeguarding partners (the local authority; a clinical commissioning group for an area, any part of which falls within the local authority; and the chief officer of Police for a Police area, any part of which falls within the local authority area) to make arrangements to work together to safeguard and promote the welfare of local children, including identifying and responding to their needs.
+The guidance confirms that it applies, in its entirety, to all schools. - The statutory guidance Keeping Children Safe in Education (DfE 2018) is issued under Section 175 of the Education Act 2002, the Education (Independent School Standards) Regulations 2014 and the Non-Maintained Special Schools (England) Regulations 2015.
 Schools and colleges must have regard to this guidance when carrying out their duties to safeguard and promote the welfare of children.
 Unless otherwise stated, 'school' in this guidance means all schools, whether maintained, non-maintained or independent, including academies and free schools, alternative provision academies, maintained nursery schools and pupil referral units.
+'College' means further education colleges and sixth form colleges as established under the Further and Higher Education Act 1992 and relates to their responsibilities to children under the age of 18 (but excludes 16-19 academies and free schools, which are required to comply with relevant safeguarding legislation by virtue of their funding agreement).

-All staff must read Part One of Keeping Children Safe in Education 2016.
-Staff can find a copy in school on the Safeguarding Noticeboard in the staffroom/ Admin Office .
-In addition, all staff who work directly with children must read Annex A. - What to do if you're worried a child is being abused 2015 Advice for practitioners is nonstatutory advice which helps practitioners (everyone who works with children) to identify abuse and neglect and take appropriate action.
-(See Staffroom Safeguarding Noticeboard.)
+All staff must read Part One of Keeping Children Safe in Education 2018.
+A copy of this document is available from the DSL.
+In addition, all staff who work directly with children must read Part Five and Annex A (This includes all school leaders, all classroom based staff and all staff with defined pastoral responsibilities).

+What to do if you're worried a child is being abused 2015 - Advice for practitioners is non statutory advice which helps practitioners (everyone who works with children) to identify abuse and neglect and take appropriate action.
+A copy of this advice is available from the DSL.

 In the UK, more than 50,000 children are annually subject to a child protection plan.
-Research suggests that one child a week dies from abuse, around 20 per cent of children will suffer some form of abuse, one child in six is exposed to violence in the home and disabled children are three times more likely to be abused and neglected.
+Research suggests that one child a week dies from abuse, around 20 per cent of children will suffer some form of abuse.
+23-40% of all alleged sexual abuse of children and young people is perpetrated by other young people, mainly adolescents.
+One child in six is exposed to violence in the home and disabled children are three times more likely to be abused and neglected.
 The prevalence of neglect continues to be a major concern and online abuse is increasing.
 The sexual exploitation of children is a growing problem.